 A dependable incident management platform is the lynchpin that enables modern healthcare security organizations to more safely and effectively respond to threatening situations.
 Maybe, more importantly, it is how innovative organizations are driving smarter and more efficient operations.
 Modern, cloud-based Incident Management Software automates the ingestion and storage of data and streamlines managing and sharing.
 This is powerful because it makes it easy to review data for training, performance, and risk mitigation purposes, and makes it easy to recall and share any critical incidents to provide the necessary level of transparency to de-risk operations and avoid costly claims and litigation.
 Healthcare security operations that are correctly leveraging incident and data management software are reducing the amount of time they spend on data gathering and operations tasks so they can spend more time serving staff, patients and visitors.

 *Ho, J., Coplen, M. Driver, B., Presentation of the Conducted Electrical Weapon De-Escalates Violence in the Healthcare Setting, 10th Euro Congress on Violence in Clinical Psychiatry, Dublin, Ireland, October 2017.

 ** Blando, James D., Robert J. Cramer, and Mariana Szklo-Coxe.
 “Hospital security programs and policies related to guns and other weapons.”
 Journal of Healthcare Management 64, no. 3 (2019): 157-166.

 Zach Jory – Director, Axon Enterprise Marketing

-Zach has worked in the software industry for over a decade, and is keenly focused on how software and technology is transforming the way every industry operates.
-At Axon Enterprise, he is dedicated to helping companies in security and other commercial segments innovate the way they provide security and transparency to protect their people, customers and assets.
+Zach has worked in the software industry for over a decade and is keenly focused on how software and technology are transforming the way every industry operates.
+At Axon Enterprise, he is dedicated to helping companies in the security and other commercial segments innovate the way they provide security and transparency to protect their people, customers, and assets.